A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

-Following \cite{davenport20141} and \cite{cai2013max}, we first compare the performance of different methods when the underlying matrix is non-spiky.
-We first consider the probit noise model, where the random noise variables $z_{ij}$ are i.i.d.\@ from $N(0, \sigma^2)$.
 As discussed in \cite{davenport20141}, the noise level $\sigma$ is a crucial parameter in 1-bit matrix completion.
-As $\sigma$ tends to zero, the problem becomes ill-posed, as any two different positive values for $\theta_{ij}^*$ yield the same value $y_{ij}=1$.
-The first experiment studies the sensitivity of different methods to the noise level $\sigma$.
-We vary $\sigma$ from $10^{-1.25}$ to $10^{0.25}$.
+As $\sigma$ tends to zero, the problem becomes ill-posed, as two different positive values for $\theta_{ij}^*$ yield the same value $y_{ij}=1$.
+The first simulation explores the sensitivity of different methods to the noise level $\sigma$.
+We varied $\sigma$ from $10^{-1.25}$ to $10^{0.25}$ over equally spaced values on a log-linear grid.
 We set the matrix dimension $m= n = 1000$ and rank $r^*=1$.
-The generated underlying matrices are non-spiky; their average spikiness ratio $s(\M{\Theta}^*)$ is 3.00 with a standard deviation of $0.05$.
-For each method, we estimate its rank $r$ from $\{1,2,3,4,5\}$, by the validation procedure described earlier.
+The generated underlying matrices are non-spiky with an average spikiness ratio of $3.02$ and a standard deviation of $0.07$.
+For each method, we estimated its rank $r$ from $\{1,2,3,4,5\}$ by the validation procedure described in Section \ref{sec: 3.1}.